-Get started exploring one of Tokyo’s most interesting areas with this quick & easy Shibuya attractions guide…
+Ready to start exploring what to do in Shibuya?
+Send your trip through one of Tokyo’s most interesting areas with this quick & easy Shibuya attractions guide…

 Battle the crowds at Shibuya Crossing

-There’s no better way of introducing one of Tokyo’s top areas than Shibuya Crossing.
-Rumoured to be the world’s busiest intersection (and, so far, I’ve seen little evidence in any other megacities to refute it), Shibuya Crossing, also known as Scramble Crossing for obvious reasons, is quite a sight during Tokyo rush hour.
+There’s no better way to introduce one of Tokyo’s top areas than Shibuya Crossing.
+It’s rumoured to be the world’s busiest intersection—and, so far, I’ve seen little evidence in any other megacities to refute it!

 Step into Tokyo’s past at Nonbei Yokocho

 Like Omoide Yokocho or Golden Gai in Shinjuku, Nonbei Yokocho is Shibuya’s answer to what Tokyo was like following World War II.
-This small somewhat rundown alleyway, affectionately known as Drunkard’s Alley, is home to a handful of small bars & restaurants that whisk you back to Shibuya before its big commercial boom.
+This small, somewhat rundown alleyway is affectionately also known as Drunkard’s Alley.
+Nonbei Yokocho is home to a handful of small bars & restaurants that whisk you back to Shibuya before its big commercial boom.

 Not that there’s any shortage of great places to eat in Shibuya, but the restaurants of Nonbei Yokocho are well-known for their yummy yakatori and other small snacks that wash down oh-so-well with a cold beer or sake.